kaspermunch/PopulationGenomicsCourse/Exercises/PhasingAndRecombination/README.md

 When rhomap completes it writes three files:

 - `acceptance_rates.txt`: acceptance rates of the MCMC.
 If they are lower than 1%.
 The program should be run with more iterations.
-- `summary.txt`: summary of the recombination rates estimated.
+- `summary.txt`: (quoting the manual) for each SNP interval, the estimated genetic map position, the estimated recombination rate, and the hotspot density (the number of hotspots per kb per iteration).
 - `rates.txt`: (quoting the manual) is the output from each sample detailing the recombination rate (expressed in $4N_e r$ per kb) between each SNP. summary.txt contains a summary of the samples from the chain detailing, for each SNP interval, the estimated genetic map position, the estimated recombination rate, and the hotspot density (the number of hotspots per kb per iteration).
 The rates.txt file can be summarized by use of the program stat.

-Rename the `rates.txt` to `rates_africa.txt` or `rates_westeurasia.txzt` depending on which analysis you do.
+Rename the `rates.txt` to `rates_africa.txt` or `rates_westeurasia.txt` depending on which analysis you do.
 E.g.:

         mv rates.txt rates_africa.txt